 2019-20

-Program Year, Americorps members:
+Program Year, Americorps volunteers:

 Conducted disaster preparedness workshops for 148 immigrants/refugees